 Prior to July 2020, the District had the disposal capacity to send 69.2 mgd to the EBDA Marina Dichlorination Facility.
 As a result of the model, all the affected lines were either upsized or found to be adequate based upon subsequent storm flow monitoring.
-The results of the study showed that based on the 10-year, 24-hour design storm, the District will experience no sanitary sewer overflows due to capacity limitations (Oro Loma Sanitary District, 2019).
+The results of the study showed that based on the 10-year, 24-hour design storm, the District would experience no sanitary sewer overflows due to capacity limitations (Oro Loma Sanitary District, 2021).
+The reduced capacity reflects the District's efforts to manage peak flows over the past 20 years.
 Effective in July 2020, the District has 30 mgd of capacity rights in EBDA.

-According to the 2002 Union City General Plan, based on land use projections, the District has sufficient capacity to meet demand, due to most of the developable area in the City already being built out.
+According to the 2002 Union City General Plan, based on land use projections, the District has sufficient capacity to meet demand due to most of the developable area in the City already being built out.

 The Irvington Basin includes 302 miles of sanitary sewers or about 37 percent of the total length of the sewers in the District.
 The Newark Basin is in the center of the District's service area, with the Alvarado Basin to the north and the Irvington Basin to the south.
-The Newark Basin includes approximately 231 miles of sanitary sewers or about 29 percent of the total length of the sewers in the District.
+The Newark Basin includes approximately 239 miles of sanitary sewers, or about 30 percent of the total length of the sewers in the District.
 The Alvarado Basin is the northernmost part of the District's service area.
-The Alvarado Basin includes 253 miles of sanitary sewers, or about 32 percent of the total length of the sewers in the District.
+The Alvarado Basin includes 253 miles of sanitary sewers or about 32 percent of the total length of the sewers in the District.
 Flows from these basin areas are transferred to the Alvarado Pump Station.
 The wastewater is then treated at the District's Wastewater Treatment Plant.
 Then EBDA provides disposal services, some of which are disposed to a 145-acre fresh to saltwater marsh pursuant to the Hayward Marsh Expansion Project.